-On campus you will find a diverse curriculum that includes Spanish language and Latin American, Spanish and U.S. Latino literature and culture.
-In Madrid, during the Academic Year In Spain program, you will have the total immersion in Spanish life and language no classroom can duplicate.
+You’ll find a diverse curriculum that includes courses in the Spanish language and in Latin American, Spanish and U.S. Latino literature and culture.
+During the Academic Year In Spain, which is in Madrid, you will be totally immersed in Spanish life and language.
+That’s an experience no classroom can duplicate.

 Bryan Ferguson outside the Instituto Internacional in Madrid.

 A double major and multiple goals